News and Updates

 September 6, 2019

-So, after over 20 years of working in SQL Server, I finally got a certification.
+After over 20 years of working in SQL Server, I finally got a certification.
 The MCSA (Microsoft Certified Solutions Associate) is a stepping stone to obtaining an MCSE (Microsoft Certified Solutions Expert).
 One more exam will cinch that for me.

 Previously, I’ve never put much stock into certifications of any kind.
 While they are intended to be skills tests, I have known too many people who were simply skilled at memorizing information to pass an exam yet not skilled enough to put it into practice.
 I once graduated with a fellow who got a 4.0 GPA in accounting.
 Yet when it came to implementing it in software, I understood accounting principles better than he did, even though I never took any accounting classes!